nrfconnect/sdk-nrf/include/bluetooth/mesh/gen_ponoff_srv.rst

 * :ref:`bt_mesh_onoff_srv_readme`
 * :ref:`bt_mesh_dtt_srv_readme`

-The On Power Up state is bound to the Generic OnOff state of the extended Generic OnOff model through its power up behavior.
+The On Power Up state is bound to the Generic OnOff state of the extended Generic OnOff model through its power-up behavior.
 No other state bindings are present, and the callbacks for both the Generic OnOff server and the Generic DTT server are forwarded to the application as they are.

 Persistent storage